-In addition, this settlement agreement made behind closed doors falls far short of protecting Maryland’s waterways and requires the state to waive its authority to protect local water quality from impacts of dams, without any details on how the agreement will protect water quality.
+This settlement agreement made behind closed doors falls far short of protecting Maryland’s waterways and requires the state to waive its authority to protect local water quality from impacts of dams, without any details on how the agreement will protect water quality.
 Affected communities and groups, including Waterkeepers Chesapeake and Lower Susquehanna Riverkeeper, were excluded from the discussions.

-1. Tell Governor Hogan to withdraw the current settlement immediately.
+We need your help!
+Tell Governor Hogan to withdraw the current settlement immediately.
 We need a settlement that is transparent, fair and doesn’t set a bad precedent by waiving the state’s authority to protect local waterways.
 Use our form below or click here to send an email today!